David Wilson (parliamentary official)

 David Martin Wilson is the fourteenth and current Clerk of the New Zealand House of Representatives ("Clerk of the House").
-His first seven-year term as Clerk of the House began on 6 July 2015, following the retirement of Mary Harris In May 2022, he was reappointed for a further seven-year term, beginning on 6 July 2022.
+His first seven-year term as Clerk of the House began on 6 July 2015, following the retirement of Mary Harris.
+In May 2022, he was reappointed for a further seven-year term, beginning on 6 July 2022.

+Early life and education

 David Wilson grew up in Dunedin and was educated at St Pauls High School and the University of Otago, where he graduated with a Bachelor of Arts (with Honours, majoring in History) degree in 1991 and a Master of Arts (History) in 1993.
 While working in Wellington he continued his studies at Massey University, graduating with a Master of Management degree in 2004.

+In July 2024, Wilson completed a PhD thesis at Victoria University of Wellington entitled "Influences on parliamentary procedure in New Zealand 1935 - 2015," which examined the history of parliamentary procedure in New Zealand.